diffblue/cbmc/doc/cprover-manual/test-suite.md

 Criterion |Definition
 ----------|----------
-assertion |For every assertion, generate a test that reaches it location  |For every location, generate a test that reaches it branch    |Generate a test for every branch outcome decision  |Generate a test for both outcomes of every Boolean expression that is not an operand of a propositional connective
+assertion |For every assertion, generate a test that reaches it assume    |For every assume, generate tests before and after the assume statement to indicate coverage before and after it location  |For every location, generate a test that reaches it branch    |Generate a test for every branch outcome decision  |Generate a test for both outcomes of every Boolean expression that is not an operand of a propositional connective